 Again, between the food, the service, and this kind gesture, I totally recommend the Redrock Canyon Grill.

 Finally, we wanted to do something very traditionally date-like but also new, so we looked for an open escape room that would be available early enough that we could still hit the road in time to get to Fort Riley before nightfall.
-This was impossible, but we quickly discovered Glow Golf instead.
+This was impossible since these book up pretty far in advance, but we quickly discovered Glow Golf instead.
 Again, this isn’t an experience you can only get in Wichita – these kind of entertainment zones are popping up all over the country.

 This particular location has a lot of choices, and while not expensive, each thing costs you a little and they add up.
-First off, everything is blacklight so if this messes with your eyes, you may want to skip out, however, if not, jump on it!
-We played golf (two games for the price of one), the lazer maze (a thief-type came that we played over and over again), ping-pong, and cornhole with light-up bean bags.
+First off, everything is black light so if this messes with your eyes, you may want to skip out; if not, jump on it!
+We played golf (two games for the price of one), the laser maze (a thief-type game that we played over and over again), ping-pong, and cornhole with light-up bean bags.
+Dating with some fun competition thrown in?
+Yes, please!
+Especially to break up a long drive day.

 So this is Kansas: day one – and really day one.
 I got off the plane, picked up my bags, found Ryan’s car, and we headed straight over to Starlight Theater – these plans definitely contributed to my airplane dress code.